- Sports and Recreation»

 The six keys to recent Wisconsin Badgers football success have been the following:

 Before Athletic Director Pat Richter hired Barry Alvarez as head coach in 1990, Wisconsin had very little success recruiting good high school players from outside of the state.
 Worse yet, the Badgers were losing a lot of their good high school prospects to out of state Big Ten schools.
-I remember watching the University of Michigan playing in the Rose Bowl in 1990 and finding out that its starting All-American left guard was from a small town in Wisconsin not far from where I grew up and went to school.
+I remember watching the University of Michigan playing in the Rose Bowl in 1990 and finding out that U. of M's starting All-American left guard was from a small town in Wisconsin not far from where I grew up and went to school.
 Upon hearing his name, Dean Dingman, it brought back memories of me playing football against his old man in 1961.
 This kid went out of state to Michigan because the Badgers were awful at the time and Michigan was a perennial power house.
 After Alvarez was hired, I remember him saying that the first thing he would do was to encircle the state of Wisconsin and not let in-state blue chip players get away to out-of-state schools.
 Alvarez also started to actively recruit players from outside of the state, specifically concentrating on the Philadelphia and New Jersey areas.
-In the past 20 years the Badgers have had very good success recruiting from outside the state of Wisconsin.
+In the past 20 years, the Badgers have had very good success recruiting from outside the state of Wisconsin.
 All-American and Heisman winner Ron Dayne was from New Jersey, and I believe the 2013 Heisman winner fourth runner up, Montee Ball, is from Missouri.
-Alvarez's philosophy of circling the wagons has worked, because most of Wisconsin's top linemen of today are from in state as well as skill players such as running backs and receivers.
+Alvarez's philosophy of circling the wagons has worked because most of Wisconsin's top linemen of today are from in state as well as skill players such as running backs and receivers.

 Athletic Director Pat Richter hired Barry Alvarez because he had coached defense with Lou Holtz at a winning Notre Dame University program.
 Although Alvarez only had a 1-10 record in 1990 his first year as head coach, he started to recruit good players from both inside and outside the state of Wisconsin. in 1992 when I saw the Badgers play and beat a 12th ranked Ohio State team, I knew Wisconsin had turned the corner.
 The next year Wisconsin won the Big Ten title and went to the Rose Bowl.
 During Alvarez's 16 years as coach, Wisconsin's overall bowl record was 8-3, and attendance at Camp Randall Stadium increased dramatically.
 Alvarez also coached 59 NFL draft choices, including nine first round draft picks.
 More importantly, Alvarez hired good coaching assistants during his coaching years.

 One of his coaches, defensive coordinator Brett Bielema, was handpicked by Alvarez to be his successor after Barry retired from head coaching and became athletic director in 2006.
 Under head coach Bielema and his coaching assistants, the Badgers continued to play at a very high level each year. in 2012 defensive coordinator Dave Doeren became head coach of Northern Illinois University, and then Bielema lost his offensive coordinator Paul Chryst as head coach to the University of Pittsburg.
-The loss of Chryst hurt somewhat, because he was a master at designing offensive plays and then calling them at the right time during games.
+The loss of Chryst hurt somewhat because he was a master at designing offensive plays and then calling them at the right time during games.
 Chryst, however, returned as head coach in 2015.

 3. Offensive Line Play

-Over the past two decades the Badgers have been more of a successful running team than a passing team.
+Over the past two decades, the Badgers have been more of a successful running team than a passing team.
 All of this starts with an outstanding offensive line.
 My old high school football coach once told us that anyone can be a back, but it takes a special person to be a lineman.
 In 2011 Wisconsin had an offensive line which averaged 6'5" 315 pounds.
 All of the players on the line were very athletic and adept at opening big holes for the Badgers' running backs.
 That year center Peter Konz and guard Kevin Zeitler were selected as All-Americans.
 In 2010 tackle Gabe Carimi and guard John Moffitt were chosen as All-Americans.
 Wisconsin has also had other outstanding linemen such as Joe Thomas and Bill Nagy who are now playing in the NFL.

 4. Running Back Play